This post was originally published on 16 MAR 2021; it has since been updated and revised.

 However, it does very little for combating fingerprinting practices, even once tweaked.

 Officially, Apple's Safari hasn't been released for Linux distros despite macOS and Linux both deriving from UNIX.
+But again, since WebKit has officially become open source, perhaps this could change in the near future.

 Linux has come a long way in recent years; there are no shortage of browsers that you can use across many of the most popular distros.